catchorg/Catch2/docs/configuration.md

 _Note: If you define `CATCH_CONFIG_DISABLE_MATCHERS` in the same file as Catch's main is implemented, your test executable will fail to link if you use Matchers anywhere._

 ### `CATCH_CONFIG_DISABLE_STRINGIFICATION`
 This toggle enables a workaround for VS 2017 bug.
-For details see [known limitations](limitations.md#Visual Studio 2017 -- raw string literal in assert fails to compile)
+For details see [known limitations](limitations.md#visual-studio-2017----raw-string-literal-in-assert-fails-to-compile).

 ### `CATCH_CONFIG_DISABLE`
 This toggle removes most of Catch from given file.
 This means that `TEST_CASE`s are not registered and assertions are turned into no-ops.
 Useful for keeping tests within implementation files (ie for functions with internal linkage), instead of in external files.